Upper bounds on Renormalized Volume for Schottky groups: Background

-Given a metric $h$ in the conformal class $\partial M$ (usually called \textit{conformal class at infinity}), Epstein (\cite{Epstein}) constructs a family convex submanifolds $N_r$ with equidistant boundary by taking envelopes of horospheres.
-Such family has the properties of depending on the projective structure of $(\partial M, h)$ and exhausting $M$.
-Because the boundaries are equidistant, the $W$-volumes have the property ([\cite{Schlenker13}, Lemma 3.6])
+Given a Riemannian metric $h$ in the conformal class of $\partial_\infty M$, Epstein (\cite{Epstein}) constructs a family convex submanifolds $N_r$ (for $r$ sufficiently large depending on the metric) with equidistant boundaries by taking envelopes of families of horospheres.
+Such a family of equidistant submanifolds depends on the projective structure of $(\partial M, h)$ and exhausts the manifold $M$.
+Because the boundaries are equidistant, $W$-volume along the family $N_r$ has the property ([\cite{Schlenker13}, Lemma 3.6])